A positivity preserving numerical scheme for the alpha-CEV process: Introduction

-In the analysis of the proposed numerical scheme, we make use of a combination of continuous time and discrete time techniques to obtain the required moment estimates.
-We first show in Lemma \ref{xpositive} that $k>0$ is a sufficient condition for the alpha-CEV to be strictly positive.
-Then we compute in Lemma \ref{inverseMoments} an inverse moment estimate of the alpha-CIR and alpha-CEV processes, which allowed us to extend a technique from Berkaoui et al. \cite{BBD} to obtain a rate of convergence rate which is independent of $\gamma$.
-In particular, this enabled one to improve, under the Feller condition, the convergence rate for the alpha-CIR from logarithmic to polynomial.
-Another technical difficulty, which we dealt with in Lemma \ref{FiniteBetaMoment}, is to show the existence of the $\beta$-moment for the numerical scheme for $\beta \in [1,\alpha)$.
-This result is fundamental in removing the boundedness assumption on the jump coefficient $h$ in \cite{Ha, HaTsu, LiTaguchi, LiTaguchiEuler} and thus the removal of the truncation step and the restriction that $\alpha > \sqrt{2}$ in \cite{LiTaguchi}.
-Even in the case of the Euler-Maruyama scheme, this integrability issue was only studied recently in Frikha and Li \cite{FL}, where a mean-field extension of the equation from Li and Mytnik \cite{LiMytnik} together with the corresponding propagation of chaos property and Euler-Maruyama scheme were studied.
-In Theorem \ref{t1}, the derivation of the convergence rate is done through a careful splitting of the scheme, making use of the martingale representation theorem in the L\'evy filtration and applying the Yamada-Watanabe approximation technique.
-We stress that the way the scheme is split in \eqref{ContExt} is crucial in achieving a higher rate of convergence rate in Theorem \ref{t1}.
+We mention that one can show, under only Assumption \ref{Assumption:1} and Assumption \ref{Assumption:2}, that the proposed numerical scheme convergences.
+However, the rate of convergence would depend on $\gamma$ and is logarithmic when $\gamma = \frac{1}{2}$.
+To improve the rate of convergence, by removing its dependence on $\gamma$, we further assume Assumption \ref{Assumption:3} and show in Lemma \ref{CEV:positivity} that the jump-extended CEV process is strictly positive.
+This allows one to compute, in Lemma \ref{CEV:inverse:moments}, inverse moment estimates for the jump-extended CEV process and to make use of a technique from Berkaoui et al. \cite{BBD} to improve the rate of convergence.
+Although not discussed in this work, this technique enables us to improve, under the condition $a- \sigma^2/2 > 0$, the convergence rate in the alpha-CIR case from logarithmic to polynomial.
+Another technical point that we dealt with is in Lemma \ref{scheme:beta:moments}, where we show the existence of the $\beta$-moment for the numerical scheme, for $\beta \in [1,\alpha)$.
+This result is fundamental in removing the boundedness assumption on the jump coefficient made in \cite{Ha, HaTsu, LiTaguchi, LiTaguchiEuler, ZH} and thus the removal of the truncation step and the restriction $\alpha > \sqrt{2}$ in \cite{LiTaguchi}.
+Even in the case of the Euler-Maruyama scheme, this integrability issue was only recently examined in Frikha and Li \cite{FL}, where a mean-field extension of the equation from Li and Mytnik \cite{LiMytnik} together with the corresponding propagation of chaos property and the Euler-Maruyama scheme were studied.

-The structure of the paper is as follows.
-We first present the derivation of our scheme in section \ref{sec1} and give some auxiliary lemmas and estimates in subsection \ref{sec1.2}.
-Then in section \ref{strong}, for $k > 0$, we present in Theorem \ref{t1} our main result on the strong rate of convergence for the alpha-CEV where we show that the strong convergence rate is at least $\frac{1}{2}\left(\frac{\alpha_-}{2}\wedge \frac{1}{\alpha}\right)$, which is faster compared to those obtained for the Euler-Maruyama scheme in \cite{FL}.
-We point out that, although not explicitly stated, for the alpha-CIR one can obtain a polynomial rate which improves upon the logarithmic rate obtained in a preliminary investigation in \cite{LiTaguchi}.
-Finally, we provide some numerical simulations in section \ref{graphs} which suggest that the optimal rate of convergence is $\frac{\alpha_-}{4}$.
-For the reader's convenience, we include an appendix in section \ref{appendix}.